What is it?

 What if someone has two rules that apply to them in the same place?

-That person would get the higher level of access in that location.
+That person would get a higher level of access in that location.

 Can I use rules to restrict access?